 The SEN register will be reviewed each term (Autumn, Spring and Summer) by the SENCo and/or external professional bodies as necessary.
 The IEP will be evaluated and future programmes planned as a result.

 At this stage, if appropriate, Statutory Assessment will be sought through an SEN support plan.
 Once the SEN support plan is in place, parents can also apply for an Education, Health and Care plan form their Local Education Authority.

 The SENCo, in conjunction with parents, pupils, school staff and any relevant external professionals, will review the IEP of pupils with a Statement of Special Educational Needs or Education, Health and Care plan termly.

 The SENCo is responsible for ensuring that adequate resources are available in each curriculum area for all pupils on the SEN register, in consultation with each Head of Department.
 Where an Education, Health and Care plan is agreed by the Local authority, a planning meeting will be held to discuss and implement the appropriate levels of support.
 This planning meeting will be help at intervals in the academic year and will review the child's progress in relation to their targets and highlighted barriers to learning.

-If your child has a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP) you need to apply by a different process.
+If your child has an Education, Health and Care Plan (EHCP) you need to apply by a different process.
 Please ask the advice of your Local Authority or your Primary School.